 Plasma contains several important constituents: antibodies, coagulation factors and other proteins needed to stop bleeding.
 Necessary constituents can be separated from plasma and produced into medicinal products.
 For example, coagulation factors can be condensed from plasma and used to help haemophiliacs live almost normal lives.
 Plasma-derived protein, albumin, can be given to burn and shock patients and plasma immunoglobulins used in medicines for patients with immunodeficiency and for the prevention of inflammatory diseases.

 Plasma separated from blood donated in Finland is sent to Central Europe to be used as raw materials for such medicines.
-The current partner of the Blood Service in manufacturing plasma-derived medicinal products is the pharmaceutical company Baxalta, part of the Shire Group, which focuses on plasma-derived medicines for the treatment of severe disorders.
+The current partner of the Blood Service in manufacturing plasma-derived medicinal products is the pharmaceutical company Baxalta, part of Takeda, which focuses on plasma-derived medicines for the treatment of severe disorders.
 Hospitals in Finland purchase medicinal products for patient use from pharmaceutical distributors.

 Fresh-frozen plasma is needed for patients who have lost a lot of blood in surgery or in an accident.
 FRCBS distributes Octapharma's octaplas products to hospitals.

 Leukocytes can be given to patients who suffer from a deficiency of leukocytes.
 Also, leukocytes are given as treatment in life-threatening infections that do not respond to antibiotic treatment.
 Leukocyte products are only prepared to order and donors are invited separately for this purpose.